Milnor fibre boundary of a non-isolated surface singularity: Elimination of Assumption B

-First of all, in the new graph $\gc$ we create several new vertices and edges; on the other hand, it turns out that in the output final graph $G$ all these extra vertices/edges can be eliminated, collapsed (see e.g. (\ref{bad:edge})).
-Hence, this indicates that blowing up $\gc$ might be unnecessary, and there should be another method to eliminate these edges, in such a way that the new graph is not `increasing'.
+First of all, in the new graph $\gc$ we create several new vertices and edges; on the other hand, it turns out that in the output final graph $G$ all these extra vertices/edges can be eliminated, collapsed, see \ref{bad:edge}.
+This indicates that blowing up $\gc$ might be unnecessary, and there should be a better procedure to eliminate the vanishing 2--edges in such a way that the new graph is not `increasing'.

-But, in fact, the main reason to search for another approach/solution is dictated by a more serious reason: in the next section we will see that `unicolored' graphs/subgraphs (i.e. those for which the edge decorations are the same) have big advantages in the determination of the geometrical structure (e.g. Jordan blocks, monodromy operators).
-On the other hand, by the elimination procedure (\ref{re:w3}) we might destroy such a property.
-E.g., for cylinders, the graph $\gc$ (as it is constructed in (\ref{cyl}), i.e. before applying the elimination procedure), is unicolored (all the edge--decorations are 2), a property which is not preserved after the extra blow ups (of (\ref{re:w3})).
+But, in fact, the main reason to search for another approach/solution is dictated by a more serious reason: we will see that `unicolored' graphs/subgraphs (that is, graphs with uniform edge decorations) have big advantages in the determination of the geometrical properties (like the structure of Jordan blocks, monodromy operators).
+On the other hand, by the blow up step \ref{re:w3} we might destroy such a property.
+Take for example the case of cylinders.
+As constructed in \ref{cyl}, and before applying the blowing up procedure, the graph $\gc$ is unicolored: all the edge--decorations are 2.
+This property is not preserved after the extra blow ups of \ref{re:w3}. \ix{graph!unicolored}

-Moreover, we will see in (\ref{lem:twist}) that the `twist' (local variation map) associated with a {\em vanishing} 2--edge is {\em vanishing}.
-Hence, the separating annulus (in the fiber of the open book) codified by such an edge is `rigid', hence it should be glued rigidly with its neighbourhood.
-Hence, in the language of the graph, such an edge should be rather collapsed than blown up!
+Moreover, we will see in \ref{lem:twist}, that the `twist' (local variation map) associated with a {\em vanishing} 2--edge is {\em vanishing}.
+Hence, the separating annulus (in the page of the open book) codified by such an edge is `rigid', and thus it should be glued rigidly with its neighbourhood.
+Therefore, in the language of the graph, such an edge should be rather collapsed than blown up!

-This can also be reinterpreted in the following way.
-We will prove (see (\ref{lem:twist})) that the twist of a 1--edge is negative, of a non--vanishing 2--edge is positive, while, as we already said, of a vanishing 2--edge, is zero.
+This last statement can also be reinterpreted in the following way.
+We will prove in \ref{lem:twist} that the twist of a 1--edge is negative, of a non--vanishing 2--edge is positive, while, as we already said, of a vanishing 2--edge, is zero.
 Since by blowing up a vanishing 2--edge we create two new 1--edges and one new 2--edge, we replace the zero--twist--contribution by two contributions of different signs.
-Nevertheless, handling operators (see a concrete situation in subsections (\ref{diagram})--(\ref{lem:unitw})), sometimes it is more convenient to have a semi--definite matrix rather than a non--degenerate one, which is not definite.
+Nevertheless, when handling operators (see a concrete situation in subsections \ref{diagram}--\ref{lem:unitw}), sometimes it is more convenient to have a semi--definite matrix rather than a non--degenerate one, which is not definite.